Aahan-in-Space/aahan-in-space.github.io/README.md

 ```
 <P>HTML5 is the best HTML version</P>
 ```
-It is also preferred if you could start your PHP document (if it contains HTML) with...
+It is also preferred if you could start your HTML code with ...
 ```
 <!DOCTYPE> html
 ```